Praqma/OctoCopDD/blogpost.md

 ![](web-list.png)

-## Access the jenkins service using it's own DNS name:
+## Access the Jenkins service using it's own DNS name:
 First notice that on a client computer, I am able to resolve `jenkins.toolbox.example.com` , where obviously `toolbox.example.com` is the sub-domain assigned to us.

 ```